 The Continuing Researcher Support Program provides funding assistance for faculty and undergraduate students who are seeking support for a semi-independent research project.
 The student applicant identifies a faculty member to work with and to develop a research/work proposal.
 Proposals for this support should include evidence of strong faculty/student collaboration, previous student research experience, and a research topic in line with the ongoing research of the faculty and in service to the university.
-This program requires cost share by the faculty.

 - Student identifies College of Agricultural Sciences faculty member whose research program interests them.